 Yes.
 In direct response to COVID-19, the Canadian Centre for Professional Legal Education (CPLED) changed the admission requirements for the Practice Readiness Education Program (PREP) for the 2020/2021 year and is maintaining that change for the 2021/2022 year.
 Students with a Canadian common law degree or Certificate of Qualification from the Federation of Law Societies of Canada may register and complete PREP without secured articles for the June and December 2020 intakes.
-This change provides students an opportunity to complete their Bar admission program without delay.
+This change provides students an opportunity to complete their Bar admission course without delay.
 As well, it offers greater flexibility for firms regarding start dates for their articling students.

-For more information on PREP, including COVID-19 related updates, and to register for the program, please visit CPLED.ca.
+For more information on PREP, including COVID-19 related updates, and to register for the course, please visit CPLED.ca.

 The Law Society understands that this is a stressful time and that changes resulting from this situation may affect our mental health.
 Students are eligible to receive, and are encouraged to seek, assistance from Homewood Health.
 Homewood Health is an employee assistance program funded by the Law Society that offers free and confidential services for issues related to your mental, physical and social wellbeing.